david-garza/MechaCar_Statistical_Analysis/README.md

 The mean for lot 3 is 1,496.14 resulting in a p-value of 0.04168.
 This is below the 0.05 cutoff, therefore we can say that lot 3 is statistically different from 1,500.

-## Study Design: MechaCar vs Competition
+## Deliverable 4: Study Design: MechaCar vs Competition

+### Test Metric
+What metric or metrics are you going to test?

+### Hypothesis
+What is the null hypothesis or alternative hypothesis?

+### Statistical Test
+What statistical test would you use to test the hypothesis?
+And why?

+### Data Needed
+What data is needed to run the statistical test?